-The purpose of the Opportunity Fund is to provide a framework for investing in asset categories that do not fit within the traditional asset class structure.
-Currently, the Opportunity Fund is comprised of a variety of liquid and illiquid investments including timber, commodity, risk parity, tactical, and credit opportunity investments.
+The purpose of the Opportunity Fund is to provide a framework for investing in assets and strategies that do not fit within the traditional asset class structure.
+Currently, the Opportunity Fund is comprised of a variety of liquid and illiquid investments consisting of tactical opportunities stemming from market dislocations or regulatory change, alternative forms of credit, risk parity strategies, and real assets.
+The Opportunity Fund also has approval to invest in global macro and multi-strategy hedge funds.

 These types of investments exhibit various levels of return and volatility and may or may not be correlated with other assets in the PERA portfolio.
 Accordingly, these investments will provide varying levels of diversification benefits for the total fund.
 Also, since the Opportunity Fund investments include both liquid and illiquid investments, the market efficiencies of the Opportunity Fund investments will vary.
-In general, illiquid investments will provide greater exposure to market inefficiencies, while liquid investments such as equity and fixed income securities and commodity investments represent markets that are usually considered to be efficient markets.
+In general, illiquid investments will provide greater exposure to market inefficiencies, while liquid investments such as equity and fixed income securities represent markets that are usually considered to be efficient markets.